 ION Television lovesClint Eastwood movies, playing them practically every other weekend.

 Surprisingly, for a Canadian niche channel, Space subverted this in its early years.
 Someone must have dug through the dusty trash archives of Hollywood to come up with the weird, obscure, "new" movies they played every weekend.
 The height of this was a month-long event where every weekend they would play three rat-themed horror movies.
 Most people would be hard pressed to think of one, and someone paid out the rights for twelve of the damn things.

-The programming director at Turner Classic Movies must really love the near-forgotten 1963 epic 55 Days at Peking.
-The film has played at least once every other month since late 2011.
-This is odd, since it's rare that TCM plays a movie more than a few times a year (owing to its enormous library).
+From late-2011 until early-2013, the programming director at Turner Classic Movies was obsessed with Nicholas Ray movies, and played the near-forgotten 1963 epic 55 Days at Peking at least once every other month.
+This was odd, since it's rare that TCM plays a movie more than a few times a year (owing to its enormous library).

 There are also phases when TCM can't get enough of My Fair Lady.
 It played almost monthly in 2010, and again since October 2012 (with as many as two airings per month).

 Australia's channel 10 used to favour Devil Wears Prada once a month at least!